haplo-org/haplo-safe-view-templates/README.md

 ### include("template")

 Include another template in the rendered output, controlled by the Driver.
-If the view contains a property named after the template name, then the view is moved to its value.

 ## TODO